 Indications and Safety for Lawn Use

-Tenacity turf herbicide is safe for use in Kentucky Bluegrass, St. Augustine grass, tall fescue, fine fescue, and centipedegrass.
+Tenacity turf herbicide is safe on Kentucky Bluegrass, St. Augustine grass, tall fescue, fine fescue, and centipedegrass.

 Caution: Do not spray tenacity turf herbicide on lawns with Bermuda grass, paspalum, zoysia, kikuyu grass, bentgrass, or poa annua.
 This herbicide is indicated as dangerous and can cause injury to these turfgrasses.
-If you want to use it in lawns established with these turfgrasses, ensure you only spot-treat the weeds to kill them.
+If you must use it in such lawns, ensure you only spot-treat the weeds to kill them.

 See tenacity product label here.

-The only other chemical crabgrass herbicide that won’t kill grass is Scotts® Spot Weed Control – For Lawns, which is formulated to target selected weeds and kill them to the root without harming lawns.
+The only other chemical crabgrass herbicide that won’t kill grass is Scotts® Spot Weed Control – For Lawns, formulated to target selected weeds and kill them to the root without harming lawns.

 2. Drive XLR8 Herbicide Crabgrass Killer